sfc-gh-eraigosa/dcos-demo-dpipe/demo/data_generator/README.md

 # Building it

+We'll deploy a docker container similar to the steps in [these instructions](https://dcos.io/docs/1.9/deploying-services/creating-services/deploy-docker-app/).

 1. Lets setup a local docker engine so we can build the images
    ```
    docker-machine create --driver virtualbox \